Garathd/vidx-video-sharing/README.md

 ### Manual Testing

+For manual testing I have tested on the following browsers. *Firefox*, *Chrome*, *Edge* and *IE11*.
+I had to add some css fixes for both Microsoft Browsers.

+I used an Alcatel U5 for mobile phone resolution testing and a Dell Inspiron 5567 for all other testing.

 After running each possible scenario multiple times, going over each feature, user stories and client requirements I then validated my HTML and CSS using the following:

 - [HTML Validation](https://www.freeformatter.com/html-validator.html)